 Just Add water!
 Here at the New England Outdoor Center, we love to see people getting onto the beautiful lakes and rivers in the area.
-Canoes are available for guest use on Millinocket Lake and people frequently enjoy paddling on their own in the lake, along the shoreline, etc. If you are interested in a guided canoe trip – NEOC is offering the following: This year – 2014 we are offering a range of trips on the East and West branch of the Penobscot River – these trips will retrace the routes traveled by David Henry Thoreau in the 1840′s and 1850′s.
+Canoes are available for guest use on Millinocket Lake and guests enjoy paddling on the lake, along the shoreline, etc. If you are interested in a guided canoe trip – NEOC offers the following: This year – 2014 we are offering a range of trips on the East and West branch of the Penobscot River – these trips will retrace the routes traveled by David Henry Thoreau in the 1840′s and 1850′s.
 For these trips we will provide the Guide and the equipment.
 We will also help you design a custom trip for you and your group – please call with questions and to book.
 800-766-7238

 - Trip 1: is a day trip based on Thoreau’s 1846, you will enjoy canoeing with a guide along the West branch of the Penobscot River and have a side hike to The Ice Caves in the Debsconeag Wilderness.

-- Trip 2: is a is a day trip based on Thoreau’s 1846, canoeing with a guide along the West branch into Ambejejus lake and enjoy a side visit to the Amebjejus Boom House from the River Driver Logging Days.
+- Trip 2: is a is a day trip based on Thoreau’s 1846, canoeing with a guide along the West branch into Ambejejus lake.

-- Trip 3: is 2 days – based on Thoreau’s 1846 trip to the region: Day 1 you canoe the Penobscot West Branch into Ambejejus Lake and visit the Boom house and Day 2 you hike Katahdin up either the Hunt Trail or Via Chimney Pond.
+- Trip 3: is 2 days – based on Thoreau’s 1846 trip to the region: Day 1 you canoe the Penobscot West Branch and Day 2 you hike Katahdin up either the Hunt Trail or Via Chimney Pond.

 - Trip 4: is a guided overnight trip lasting 2 days – and involves canoeing the East Branch of the Penobscot along the trail Thoreau took in 1857 traveling through the Katahdin Woods and Waters.